kennashka/ansible-testing-ping/README.md

 ## Configure hosts file and verify/edit hosts in main.yml if needed

-1. Replace with your target server ip/domain address in hosts file
+1. Replace (12.345.678.90) with your target server ip/domain address in hosts file
-2. Add the file location to ssh pem key in hosts file
+2. Add the file location to ssh pem key in hosts file (ex. ansible_ssh_private_key_file= directory/location/to/your/pem/key/file)
 3. Verify/edit hosts in main.yml if needed

 ## Run